 So if you’re sticking with “I hate exercising” this post might not change your mind.
 But if you’re ready to get over this block, you can go very far (literally and figuratively)!

 First of all, I realized that it IS possible to add regular exercise to a hectic schedule.
-It IS possible to get out in the snow storm to go to the gym.
+It IS possible to get out in the snowstorm to go to the gym.
 It IS possible to get addicted to moving and feel bad if you don’t.

 And it is absolutely possible to get addicted to getting better.

-Here’s how regular exercise improved my business:
+Here’s how regular exercise improved my life and productivity:

 I learned to push myself further and overcome all obstacles